Monitor Docker containers

 Network statistics are reported for the main process detected inside containers hosted on Windows.
 This might lead to measurement inaccuracies when there are more processes performing network operations inside a monitored container.

 We support the default storage and Docker API endpoint locations.
+The Docker root directory must be the default (

 The monitoring of Windows Containers is only possible if OneAgent was installed directly on Windows.
 We currently don't support installing OneAgent through a container on Windows machines.